Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 29. Gross primary production (gross production) is the amount of organic matter:

-a) remaining in plants after using part of it for respiration;
+a) retained in plants after part of it is used for respiration;

-b) created by plants in the process of photosynthesis;
+b) created by plants during the process of photosynthesis;

 c) created by all living organisms that are part of a particular biocenosis.